Ahmkwj/Alkahf/CONTRIBUTING.md

 - **Purpose**: Keep the project's spiritual purpose in mind
 - **Community**: Foster a welcoming environment for Muslims and non-Muslims alike

-## License

-By contributing to Alkahf, you agree that your contributions will be licensed under the MIT License.

 ---

 Thank you for contributing to Alkahf!
 May your efforts be rewarded and benefit the Muslim community worldwide.